Application of the SP theory of intelligence to the understanding of natural vision and the development of computer vision: Space and depth

 Although what has been described is like the stitching together of overlapping photos to create a panorama, the SP theory suggests that, with people, the visual information would be compressed via the encoding, within the SP system, of part-whole relations, class-inclusion relations, and other kinds of regularities.\footnote{It is true that, in digital systems, photos are normally compressed via JPEG or similar technique.
-But, as indicated in Section \ref{donsvic_section}, there is potential for the SP system to yield higher levels of compression and more natural structures.} That compression can be of benefit in both natural and artificial systems, as indicated in Section \ref{compression_efficiency_prediction_section}.
+But, as indicated in \cite[Section 5.2]{sp_extended_overview}, there is potential for the SP system to yield higher levels of compression and more natural structures.}